frostoven/Cosmosis/README.md

 #### Why this game is open sourced
-There are two niches out there that get poor development: space sims, and souls-likes.
+There are two niches out there that get poor development: space sims, and souls clones.
 The developers of space sims seem incredibly out of touch with what their fans want (or just incredibly greedy, who knows ¯\_(ツ)_/¯), and souls clones do things in ways that completely miss the point of Miyazaki's vision (in this author's subjective opinion, of course).